GIJack/harbor-wave/README.md

 =============

 STATUS: Alpha.
 All commands and all switches implemented.
 Tested a little bit to work under nominal conditions.
 Extensive testing has not been done.
-As of such, API, and switches/subcommands are NOT stable yet.
-Please check them after every pull

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT

-Harbor Wave is a Utility for the Digital Ocean(https://digitalocean.com), cloud service, to deploy temporary applications using droplets based on custom templates.
-While using multiple machines, it is possible to deploy an application as a swarm of droplets, each with a unique sequence number.
-You can do this simply by specifying the amount of droplets with the spawn command.
+Harbor Wave is an automation utility for the Digital Ocean(https://digitalocean.com), cloud service.
+You can now write basic applications that run both native and cloud.

+It is for deploying temporary and ephemerial droplets based on custom templates, that have been previously been uploaded and compiled.

 Communication and interaction between droplets is up to the application in the template, but can be facilitated via the private networking between droplets